 Export Control Reform and the Shift from ITAR to EAR

-Over the past decade, the U.S. government has been moving less sensitive items from the USML to the CCL through the Export Control Reform (ECR) initiative.
-This means some items that were previously ITAR-controlled are now under the less restrictive EAR regime.
+Over the past decade, the U.S. has been moving less sensitive items from ITAR to EAR through the Export Control Reform program.
+That means some items that were locked under ITAR are now easier to work with under EAR.

 FAQ